echosongg/EXTREME_longterm_daily_rainfall_forecast/README.md

 # PRGAN: Probabilistic Downscaling of Seasonal Rainfall Forecasts with Improved Extreme-Event Skill

 PRGAN is a probabilistic deep-learning framework for statistical downscaling of subseasonal-to-seasonal daily rainfall forecasts.
-It converts coarse-resolution ACCESS-S2 ensemble forecasts into kilometre-scale predictive rainfall distributions over Eastern Australia.
+It converts coarse-resolution raw ACCESS-S2 ensemble forecasts into kilometre-scale predictive rainfall distributions over Eastern Australia, mainly Queensland.

-Unlike deterministic super-resolution models, PRGAN predicts an explicit Bernoulli-Gamma distribution at every 5 km grid cell.
+Unlike deterministic super-resolution models like DESRGAN or VDSD, PRGAN predicts an explicit Bernoulli-Gamma distribution at every 5 km grid cell.
 This provides rain-occurrence probabilities, conditional rainfall amounts, and threshold-exceedance probabilities in a single forward pass.

 ## Highlights